 Nico Glatz

-"After his first love, philosophy, Nico found that most of the fascinating answers about the learning and the mind were being discovered using the biological tools developed in the 21st century.
+After his first love, philosophy, Nico decided to continue his exploration of the mind using the biological tools developed in the 21st century.
 Following this, he completed a B.Sc with a major in Neuroscience at The University of Melbourne in 2023.
-Joining the Palmer Lab as an honours student, his project will be using two-photon imaging to study changes to thalamocortical communication from higher order thalamic nuclei after learning."
+Joining the Palmer Lab as an Honours student in 2024, he's continuing to investigate feedback pathways and their role in cortical information processing in his PhD.

 Palmer Lab Alumni